 For Kohler units Serial Nos.
-251,999 and Lower and all Kawasaki units:
+251,999 and Lower and 22 & 23 HP Kawasaki Liquid-cooled units:

-Operator must be in seat with the brake engaged, the blade engagement switch disengaged, and the motion control levers out (neutral lock position).
+Operator must be in seat with brake engaged, motion control levers out (neutral lock position) and blade engagement switch "OFF" to start engine.

-For Kohler units Serial Nos.
-252,000 and Higher.
+For Air-cooled units Serial Nos.
+252,000 and Higher and 27 HP Kawasaki Liquid-cooled units:

-Brake must be engaged, the blade engagement switch disengaged, and the motion control levers out (neutral lock position).
-(The operator does not need to be in the seat to start the engine.)
+Brake must be engaged, motion control levers out (neutral lock position) and blade engagement switch "OFF" to start engine.
+(It is not necessary for the operator to be in the seat to start the engine.)